-Community Readiness: The new Healthy Communities Alliance (formerly Southern Illinois Substance Abuse Association - SISAA) has played a pivotal role between agencies and affiliates across county lines to build toward a sustainable community readiness level year-by-year.
+Community Readiness: The Healthy Communities Alliance has played a pivotal role between agencies and affiliates across county lines to build toward a sustainable community readiness level year-by-year.
 Annual strategic planning and execution have allowed us to make a number of advancements that have positioned us to make some very substantial moves this year.
 We have achieved buy-in from Agency leadership and have researched the proper people and channels to work through at the SUPR (State level) in order to continue successfully moving toward to goals that we have set forth.